How to Count Unique Names in Excel (6 Simple Methods)

 Where,

 • The MATCH function is used to get the position of each name that appears in the data.
-Here in the MATCH function the lookup_value, lookup_array and [match type] is B5:B15,B5:B15,0.
+Here in the MATCH function the lookup_value, lookup_array and [match type] are B5:B15,B5:B15,0.

-• The FREQUENCY function returns an array of numbers which indicates a count for each number in the array of data, organized by bin.
+• The FREQUENCY function returns an array of numbers which represent a count of each number in the array of data, organized by bin.
 A key feature in the operation of the FREQUENCY formula is that when a number has already been counted, FREQUENCY will return zero.

 • Finally, the SUMPRODUCT function simply adds the numbers up and returns the total.